anabaei/Javascript/IK New/Design/design_short_url.md

   * `Forward Proxy` can act as a filter to ban unwanted servers access
 * In fact `Forward Proxy` and `Reverse Proxy` LB talks with each other instead of client vs servers
 ![LB](https://user-images.githubusercontent.com/7471619/224579604-4d51a50a-c8fb-4024-9133-71248938520f.png)

+* A `reverse proxy service` is a server that sits between a client and a web server, forwarding client requests to the appropriate server and returning the server's response to the client.
+Unlike a forward proxy, which is used to protect clients from the Internet, a reverse proxy is typically used to protect a web server from Internet traffic and provide additional functionality, such as load balancing, caching, and security features like SSL termination.
+By acting as an intermediary between clients and servers, a reverse proxy can improve the performance, reliability, and security of web applications

 </details>